Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 At the time of its signing, overt housing discrimination was rife throughout the country.
 Qualified persons were being outrightly rejected from renting a property and there were also attempts to segregate whole neighborhoods based on race and other factors.

-Sometimes, home seekers who are disabled also face housing discrimination as they are denied housing because the owner doesn’t want to provide an appropriate parking space or house assistance animals.
+Sometimes, home seekers who are disabled also face housing unfairness as they are denied housing because the owner doesn’t want to provide an appropriate parking space or house assistance animals.

 The Federal Fair Housing Act is essential for family opportunity, business and economic success, and community harmony.
 Housing opportunities affect the availability of jobs, quality of education, families’ health outcomes and what the future holds for all Americans.